Advice From A Pro About Fishing With Worms

 Some will wander too close to the river’s edge and then fall into the river where they will likely be eaten by the closest fish.

-Fishing with live worms requires a little extra skill, and your setup and how you present the worm is important.
+Fishing with live worms requires a little extra skill, and your setup along with how you present the worm is important.

 Live trout worms tend to fall off the hook if cast too hard so a slow lob type of cast is required.
 To make sure the worm doesn’t fall off some anglers will hook the worm multiple times so that the worm is almost in a ball but this is the wrong way to hook a worm.